ferrantejake/braindump/droplit-installing-identity-provider-conduit.md

 ## Enable Service Providers

-This is necessary if you are aiming to allow users to authentication with 3rd party providers such as Facebook and Twitter.
+Enabling service providers allows users to authenticate with 3rd party services such as Facebook and Twitter.

 1. In the left site panel, click **Connections **then from the drop down, **Social**
 2. Enable your providers as you see it and configure to your provider's settings

 # Install Droplit Auth0 Conduit

-Here we are installing the Droplit Conduit which will facilitate communication to thye Auth0 client.
+The Droplit Conduit facilitates communication between Droplit and the the Auth0 client.
+This allows users to authenticate with Auth0 through the Droplit system, and your app.

 In a new tab, [open the Droplit Developer Portal](http://portal.droplit.io/)  and sign in